Nkurunzizagashati/F-M_Portfolio/README.md

-This is a portifolio website build with HTML5 and CSS3 no any other framework
+This is a portifolio website built with HTML5 and CSS3 no any other framework

 Contributors:
 Gasore MUGWANEZA